 The Health and Welfare Fund is a trust recognized administratively by the Canada Revenue Agency.
+In 2019, the Health and Welfare Fund was converted to an Employee Life and Health Trust.

 Investment income earned by the Health and Welfare Fund, net of eligible deductions, is subject to income taxes.